lukemoderwell/style-guide/github-style-guide.md

 If you are the second of the two assigned approvers to approve the PR, move its associated ticket into Testing.

+## Review Checklist

+Here are some common things to look for when reviewing a PR.

+- [ ] Potential memory leaks
+- [ ] Logic checks that are overly complicated or don't make sense
+- [ ] Variables that could potentially be null or nil and aren't handled properly
+- [ ] For iOS, forced unwrapping of Optional properties
+- [ ] For iOS, misplaced views in Storyboard
+- [ ] Tests failing
+- [ ] Style non-conformance

 ## Merging

 When merging master into your branch (in case of conflicts), you can either `git merge` or `git rebase` - it is up to the developer.

 When merging a PR into master, always `Squash & Merge`.
 Review all the commits and remove any that you think are unnecessary - things like `Code fixes` or `Merge conflicts` aren't really needed in the history.